Downtown and Douglas Island from Mount Roberts.

 This article was first published in May 2008.
 Some facts may have aged gracelessly.
 Please call ahead to verify information.

 Pick up the Western Canada and Alaska TourBook.
 Contact the Juneau Convention and Visitors Bureau: (800) 587-2201, www.traveljuneau.com.
-To book an Alaska cruise, visit your local AAA travel agency or AAA.com/travel.
+To book an Alaska cruise, visit your local AAA travel agency.
 Area code is 907 except as noted.

 EATS & SLEEPS